edenradovich/data-wrangling/README.md

 This project focused primarily on data wrangling.
 I have gathered, assessed and cleaned data from the WeRateDogs twitter account, @dog_rates.
 Starting with basic data provided by Twitter directly, I have also wrangled additional data from Twitter’s API to perform an interesting and entertaining analysis on dog ratings.

+NOTE: Dog ratings are not based on the traditional scale of 0-10.
+Most of the ratings actually exceed 10/10.

 <a id='wrangle'></a>
 # Data Wrangling Summary